PRAYER OF AN AGING NUN - 17th CENTURY

 Lord, you know better than I know myself

-that I am growing older and will some day be old.
+that I am growing older and will some day

 Keep me from being talkative

-and particularly from the fatal habit of thinking
+and particularly from the fatal habit

-that I must say something on every subject
+of thinking that I must say something

-and on every occasion.
+on every subject and on every occasion.

 Release me from craving to straighten out

-everybody’s affairs.
-Make me thoughtful but not moody; helpful but not bossy.
-With my vast store of wisdom,
+but not moody; helpful but not bossy.

-that I want a few friends at the end.
+a pity not to use it all, but you know, Lord, that I want a few friends at the end.

 Keep my mind from the recital of endless details –

-give me wings to come to the point
+give me wings to come to the point.

 I ask for grace enough to listen

 to the tales of others’ pain.
-But seal my lips

-on my own aches and pains – they are increasing,
+But seal my lips on my own aches and pains.
+They are increasing, and my love

-and my love of rehearsing them is becoming sweeter
+of rehearsing them is becoming sweeter

 as the years go by.
 Help me to endure them